CloudNine Discovery Portal - CloudNine Review: How do I process eDiscovery raw (unprocessed) data to load into CloudNine Review?

 7. Export Report: Select Export Report and then choose either or both of the Available reports to export.
 There are two types of reports:

-• Metadata Report: Creates a CSV of all files included for upload.
-The metadata includes File Path, File Name, File Extension, File Type, File Size, Created Date, Last Access Date, Last Modified Date, and Attributes.
+• Metadata Report: Generates a CSV of all files included for upload, detailing their File Path, Name, Extension, Type, Size, Created Date, Last Access Date, Last Modified Date, and Attributes.

 • File Type Report: A PDF file with information on the file types that are selected for upload.
 The report includes a Description, # of Files, Total Size (GB), Oldest Creation Date, Newest Creation Date, Percentage of Total File Count, and Percentage of Total File Size.